paibyun9/EGA-V9/README.md

   → Refund API
 ```

-In this illustrative configuration, the refund could reach the Refund API if the required approval or policy check were missing or bypassed.
+If the required approval is missing or bypassed and no equivalent execution-governance check exists at this boundary, the refund request can reach the Refund API.

 **With EGA V9**